 60 minutes - the delay between the collision and the first Titanic lifeboats launching.

 220 to 245 feet - the estimated length of the gash caused by the collision (minimum to maximum length).

 12 - the actual estimated size of the opening, in cubic feet.

-400 tonnes - the approximate amount of water the Titanic took on per minute after the collision.
+400 tons - the approximate amount of water the Titanic took on per minute after the collision.

-58 miles - distance of the rescuing vessel Carpathia, at the time of the distress call.
+58 miles - distance of the rescue vessel Carpathia, at the time of the distress call.

-38,000 - the approximate volume of water that filled the bow of the Titanic, in tons.
+38,000 tons - the approximate volume of water that filled the bow of the Titanic.
 This volume of water lifted the ship's stern out of the water, before it finally broke away, splitting just in front of the third funnel.

 11° - the estimated angle at which the stern is believed to have broken away.